 Missing an important feature can be a legitimate reason for a prospect to say “no” but more often than not, it’s an excuse and they’ll never buy.
 Figure out the difference and don’t go on a blind feature death march.

 What else?
-What are some more thoughts on the idea that startups should only have one product?
+What are some more thoughts on the idea of a feature death march?